Use variables

 Depending on the action and/or operation you are defining in a flow, there are several ways you can add global and local variables to your flow.

 Connection variables are available for action nodes and CLI nodes.
-When a node needs a cloud connection, choose a connection variable from the Connection variables section on the node's Connection tab (for action nodes) or directly in the connection dropdown (for CLI nodes).
+When a node needs a cloud connection, choose a connection variable from the Connection variables section on the node's Connection tab (for action nodes) or directly in the Connection drop-down list (for CLI nodes).
 See Use a connection variable in an action node.

 Add variables to parametersβ